s-n-1-0/bci-dataset/README.md

 ```
 ### Apply Preprocessing
-The preprocess method overwrites the specified group each time it is executed.
+If the "preprocess" method is executed again with the same group name, the already created group with the specified name is deleted once before preprocessing.

 ```python
 """